golanlevin/DrawingWithMachines/assignments/06_shape/README.md

 ---

 ## 6b.
-Blob Family
+Shape Family

 ![shape_family.jpg](shape_family.jpg)

 (80 points) *The objective of this prompt is to develop your skills in the control of expressive shape.*

+Too often, when using creative coding toolkits, we rely on "readymade" shapes like circles and rectangles.
+These forms are everywhere and everyone's.
+Presently, we turn our attention to making our ***own*** shapes.

-Write a program that generates various compositions of "blob families".
-Your blobs must be closed shapes, and at least one of them must be filled with some sort of hatch.
+Write a computer program that generates various compositions of "blob families".
+Your blobs must be closed shapes, and at least one of them must be filled with some sort of hatching.

+Blobs are a good goal, because everyone has their own unique blob.
+But please don't feel that you *must* focus on "blobs" *per se*.
+Despite the examples I've shown in class, the true goal here is for you to develop *your own vocabulary of expressive, computational 2D forms*.

+### Hints:

+* *There’s no single correct technique to make a blob*.
+You are welcome to consider possible techniques including (but not limited to) things like:
+	* making polylines made from particle systems;
+	* making high-order Catmull-Rom or Bezier curves;
+	* tracing the contours (2D isolines) of metaballs;
+	* concatenating elliptical arcs;
+	* calculating a Cassini ellipse, [cranioid](https://mathworld.wolfram.com/Cranioid.html), or other parametric curve from Mathworld;
+	* simulating a smooth ropelike contour using Verlet integration, etc.
+	* Some possibly helpful Coding Train videos can be found below.
+* *There’s no single correct technique to fill (hatch) an arbitrary shape*.
+You are welcome to use a [point-in-polygon test](https://rosettacode.org/wiki/Ray-casting_algorithm), a [flood-fill algorithm](https://rosettacode.org/wiki/Bitmap/Flood_fill), or an API/library of your choice, such as [PEmbroider](https://github.com/CreativeInquiry/PEmbroider/), [hatched](https://github.com/plottertools/hatched), [Shapely](https://shapely.readthedocs.io/en/latest/), etc.
+* *There is no single correct technique to construct an ‘attractive’ form* or an attractive composition of forms.
+Devise your own principles.

+### Now:

 * **Run** your generator a few times to produce different compositions.
 Collect screenshots of some of your favorite compositions.
-* **Select** a particular composition you like, export it as an SVG, and render it with a pen plotter.
-Do some quick tests with your materials before plotting.
-* **Consider** your materials!
+* Before you plot, **consider** your materials!
 You are welcome (but not required) to use colored inks.
 Use nice (heavy) paper.
 Note: *You are prohibited from using standard-ass white printer paper*.
 You are welcome (but not required) to use colored paper.
 You can [plot with the HP7475a](https://github.com/golanlevin/DrawingWithMachines/blob/main/machines/hp7475a/README.md) if you want to use multiple colors, and if you have time.
+* **Select** a particular composition you like, export it as an SVG, and render it with a pen plotter.
+Do some quick tests with your materials before plotting.
 * **Photograph** your plotted composition with your phone or other camera.
 Be sure your composition is plotted before the beginning of class on Wednesday, September 29.

-### Hints:

-* *There’s no single correct technique to make a blob*.
-You are welcome to consider possible techniques including (but not limited to) making polylines made from particle systems; making high-order Catmull-Rom or Bezier curves; tracing the contours (2D isolines) of metaballs; concatenating elliptical arcs; calculating a Cassini ellipse, [cranioid](https://mathworld.wolfram.com/Cranioid.html), or other parametric curve from Mathworld; simulating a smooth ropelike contour using Verlet integration, etc. Some possibly helpful Coding Train videos can be found below.
-* *There’s no single correct technique to fill (hatch) an arbitrary shape*.
-You are welcome to use a [point-in-polygon test](https://rosettacode.org/wiki/Ray-casting_algorithm), a [flood-fill algorithm](https://rosettacode.org/wiki/Bitmap/Flood_fill), or an API/library of your choice, such as [PEmbroider](https://github.com/CreativeInquiry/PEmbroider/), [hatched](https://github.com/plottertools/hatched), [Shapely](https://shapely.readthedocs.io/en/latest/), etc.
-* *There is no single correct technique to construct an ‘attractive’ form* or an attractive composition of forms.
-Devise your own principles.

-### Now:

-* **Create** a post in the Discord channel, *#6b-blob-family*.
+* **Create** a post in the Discord channel, *#6b-shape-family*.
 * (*15 points*) In your post, **write** 100-200 words about your process.
 Be sure to give credit to any libraries or code that you used from elsewhere.
 If applicable, **include** a sentence or two about how any reading(s) and/or inspirational viewings may have influenced your thinking.
-* (*15 ppints*) **Embed** three screenshots of different compositions produced by your software (including e.g. un-plotted ones).
+* (*15 points*) **Embed** three screenshots of different compositions produced by your software (including e.g. un-plotted ones).
 * (*50 points*) **Embed** a photograph of your final plot.
 If you feel like it, feel free to also **embed** a photograph of a *detail view *of your plot (for example, a detailed view of the hatching).

 #### Reference tutorials from Coding Train: